SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 ## Introduction

 Automation of day to day task can save you lots of precious time.
-Using Zapier's free plan, we will create a Zap that sends new emails from a Gmail inbox to a Google spreadsheet.
+Using Zapier's free plan, we will create a Zap that sends new emails from a Gmail Inbox to a Google Spreadsheet.

 Below you will find a table of contents made up of the exact steps you must take to set up a Zap that will automatically update a pre-existing spreadsheet.